General Terms and Conditions of

 (5) The price is exclusive of any applicable Value Added Tax, which the Purchaser shall be additionally liable to pay to the Seller.

-(1) The Purchaser shall pay the price of the Goods within 30 days from the date of the Seller's invoice.
+(1) The Purchaser shall pay the price of the Goods within the time specified by the Seller from the date of the Seller‘s invoice.
 Trade discounts need the prior written approval of the Seller.

 – cancel the contract or suspend any further deliveries to the Purchaser;